Abhinay0211/chat-app/README.md

 cd chat-app
 ```

-Install the required dependencies using Node Package Manager:
+Install the required dependencies using Node Package Manager(make sure you have npm and Node.js Installed):
 ```bash
 npm install
 ```